qualuo/dijkstras-algorithm/README.md

-# Pathfinding - Dijkstra's Algorithm
+# Pathfinding Visualization - Dijkstra's Algorithm

 ### See it in action: https://qualuo.github.io/dijkstras-algorithm/